pineunity/apmec/TESTING.rst

 The unit tests are meant to cover as much code as possible and should be executed without the service running.
-They are designed to test the various pieces of the tacker tree to make sure any new changes don't break existing functionality.
+They are designed to test the various pieces of the apmec tree to make sure any new changes don't break existing functionality.

 The functional tests are intended to validate actual system